Cray-HPE/docs-csm/operations/utility_storage/Cephadm_Reference_Material.md

 The following sections include common examples:

-## Invoke Shells to Run Traditional Ceph Commands
+## Invoke shells to run traditional Ceph commands

-On ncn-s001/2/3:
+On `ncn-s001/2/3`:

 ```bash
 ncn-s00[123]# cephadm shell  # creates a container with access to run ceph commands the traditional way